-Even if the principle is stated in terms of the preponderance of value and disvalue in general, given the vastly more value embodied by human persons compared to the rest of creation, the same implications follow when cases of creation care are evaluated.
+Even if the principle is stated in terms of the preponderance of value and disvalue in general, given the vastly more value embodied by human persons compared to the rest of creation, the same implications follow when cases of care for creation are evaluated.
 While care for creation is a divine obligation as such, any proposed ethical or political principle or plan to honor this obligation cannot be evaluated in an ethical vacuum.
 One must always consider the negative impact such a principle or plan will have on the lives of human persons.
-For example, providing jobs and a thriving economy within which human persons flourish could easily take priority over certain programs designed to control pollution.
+For example, providing jobs and a thriving economy within which humans flourish could easily take priority over certain programs designed to control pollution.
 Applying these notions should be done on a case-by-case basis.
-Informed Evangelicals should vote for policies that err on the side of providing for human needs while keeping an eye on creation care.
+Informed Evangelicals should vote for policies that err on the side of providing for human needs while keeping an eye on the care of creation.